AndersDeath/diary2/000-current.md

 # 10 June - Saturday - Yerevan - 254 day of immigration

 I watched new spider man animated movie today.
 The plot is super stupid but animation is amazing. we also walked around the city center today.
+It was